-For the SMA crossover strategy you need 3 different SMA’s.
-A short SMA (e.g. 9), a medium SMA (e.g. 60) and a long SMA (e.g. 100).
+For the SMA crossover strategy, you need three different SMAs.
+A short SMA (e.g. 9), a medium SMA (e.g. 60), and a long SMA (e.g. 100).
 As soon as the short and medium SMA cross the long SMA from below, a buy signal occurs.
 If the opposite happens and the short and medium SMAs cross the long SMA from above, a sell signal occurs.

 In the image below the green circles stand for moments to go long and the red circle for moments to go short.

 If we had used this strategy, we would have made a profit with the long trades and made a loss with the short trade.